Social Giving: The Fundraising Guide for Nonprofits

 • GoodUnited Web App: This includes the Challenges Dashboard with same-day revenue reporting and social donor and fundraiser profiles.
 You can monitor and optimize Challenge performance in real-time.

-Beyond accessing a team that will orchestrate your entire social fundraising strategy— from managing Challenges to automating conversational messaging and ongoing optimization— you also access a team that’s on the forefront of social giving innovation.
-In the past year alone, GoodUnited has unveiled a number of groundbreaking social fundraising tools, including:
+Beyond accessing a team that will orchestrate your entire social fundraising strategy—from managing Challenges to automating conversational messaging and ongoing optimization—you also access a team that’s at the forefront of social giving innovation.
+GoodUnited offers a number of groundbreaking social fundraising tools, including:

 • 1-Click Challenge Builder: Empower participants to join a fundraiser with a single click.